 On Friday, November 6th, Dr. Keith Bell delivered a lecture on Acupuncture and Chinese medicine.

-The Beijing Normal University Dance Department came to the College of William & Mary from October 4th- 7th for an unforgettable weekend of artistry and intercultural exchange.
+The Beijing Normal University Dance Department came to William & Mary from October 4th- 7th for an unforgettable weekend of artistry and intercultural exchange.
 BNU led and participated in workshops with the William & Mary Dance Department, and gave an enchanting performance in Confluence: A Performance of Traditional and Modern Chinese Dance.

 As part of William & Mary's ongoing partnership with sister university Beijing Normal, dance students and faculty from BNU participated in workshops and master classes with W&M students and faculty, and gave a performance last weekend.

-On September 28th, 2018, the William and Mary Confucius Institute (WMCI) held a Pipa Solo Concert at Ewell Recital Hall, as part of WMCI’s celebrations for Confucius Institute Day, which honored the 14th anniversary of Confucius Institutes around the world.
+On September 28th, 2018, the William & Mary Confucius Institute (WMCI) held a Pipa Solo Concert at Ewell Recital Hall, as part of WMCI’s celebrations for Confucius Institute Day, which honored the 14th anniversary of Confucius Institutes around the world.
 Tingting Mei, award-winning pipa player and WMCI volunteer teacher, was the star of the night, playing beautiful music before an enthralled audience.

 The William & Mary’s Confucius Institute (WMCI) held its own Chinese Language Day event April 20th, an Open House at their headquarters in Rowe House on Jamestown Road.
 WMCI offered an impressive sampling of their year-round offerings at its Open House – calligraphy, paper cutting, music and language – everything that could fit in just two small rooms, that is.
 Visitors could learn from the numerous photos and news clippings about the many large-scale events WMCI sponsors throughout Virginia, such as the Asian Festival at Williamsburg Pottery, the Spring Festival Celebration, and World Taiji and Qigong Day.